 Chen HJ, Huang TX, Jiang YX, Chen X, Wang AF.
 Multifunctional roles of inflammation and its causative factors in primary liver cancer: A literature review.
 World J Hepatol 2023; In press

-Core Tip: Primary liver cancer is the secondary tumor in the world, and the number of deaths is increasing every year.
+Core Tip: Primary liver cancer is the second most common tumor in the world, and the number of deaths due to this disease is increasing every year.
 A large number of studies have shown that inflammation has a certain regulatory effect in the occurrence and exacerbation of liver cancer.
-However, the function of inflammation for liver cancer remains to be studied.
-This review introduces the classification of hepatitis, further introduces the correlation between various inflammatory factors and hepatocellular carcinoma (HCC), and some anti-inflammatory drugs in the treatment of HCC.
+However, the function of inflammation in liver cancer remains to be studied.
+This review introduces the classification of hepatitis, the correlation between various inflammatory factors and hepatocellular carcinoma (HCC), and some of the anti-inflammatory drugs used in the treatment of HCC.

 INTRODUCTION

 Liver cancer is categorized into primary and secondary liver cancer.
 Primary liver cancer involves hepatocellular carcinoma (HCC), intrahepatic cholangiocarcinoma, and other rare cancer types.
 In contrast, secondary liver cancer is due to cancer cell metastasis from different body parts to the liver via the bloodstream[1].
 Notably, HCC accounts for 95% of primary liver cancer cases and is one of the leading types and fatal liver cancer forms.
 HCC development is closely associated with hepatitis C virus (HCV), hepatitis B virus (HBV), and nonalcoholic fatty liver disease (NAFLD)[2].
-Alcoholic fatty liver may cause alcoholic steatohepatitis (ASH), leading to progressive fibrosis and cirrhosis, developing into HCC[3].
+Alcoholic fatty liver may cause alcoholic steatohepatitis (ASH), leading to progressive fibrosis and cirrhosis, and can develop into HCC[3].
 All these processes leading to HCC involve a series of reactions from inflammation to cirrhosis, resulting in HCC.
-Therefore, inflammation is clinically significant as the initiating factor for HCC.
+Therefore, inflammation is clinically significant as the initiating factor in HCC.

 Inflammation is a defensive response of the human body against stimulation and is divided into acute and chronic inflammation.
-Acute or short-term hepatic inflammation is a nonfibrotic condition caused by lipopolysaccharide, hepatitis virus, and other factors and disappears within hours or days.
+Acute or short-term hepatic inflammation is a nonfibrotic condition caused by lipopolysaccharide, hepatitis virus, and other factors, and disappears within hours or days.
 Chronic or long-term inflammation, driven by chronic oxidative stress, is one of the critical processes in HCC development and progression[4].
 More studies are investigating the presence of inflammation in the occurrence and development of liver cancer, but its exact role remains unclear.
 Immune cells in the tumor microenvironment either suppress or promote tumorigenesis, participating in adaptive and innate immunity and defense mechanisms to eliminate foreign agents.
 Persistent chronic inflammation accelerates the growth and proliferation of tumor cells[5].
 Bioactive molecules released from immune cells in the tumor microenvironment stimulate carcinogenesis programming and enhance tumor development[6].
-Several inflammatory cytokines, including interleukin (IL)-22, a member of the IL-10 family[7], play a positive role in liver regeneration and anti-inflammatory response.
+Several inflammatory cytokines, including interleukin (IL)-22, a member of the IL-10 family[7], play a positive role in liver regeneration and the anti-inflammatory response.
 Other cytokines, including IL-1β and IL-17A, serve as tumor-promoting cytokines, inducing liver disease progression and hepatocarcinogenesis[8,9].
-The current review summarizes the recent evidence of HCC mechanisms caused by various hepatitis viruses and discusses the role of inflammatory signaling pathways in HCC progression and development (Figure 1).
+This review summarizes the recent evidence on HCC mechanisms caused by various hepatitis viruses and discusses the role of inflammatory signaling pathways in HCC progression and development (Figure 1).

-Different causative factors for inflammation and HCC
+Different causative factors IN inflammation and HCC

 Role of viral hepatitis in HCC